HL7/US-Core/input/pagecontent/must-support.md

 {% include img.html img="Must_Support_DocumentReference.png" caption="Figure 9: US Core DocumentReference.author" %}

-In specific profiles, only a single resource reference is present on an element labeled *Must Support*.
+In some profiles, only a single resource reference is present on an element labeled *Must Support*.

 For example, the [US Core AllergyIntolerance Profile] patient is labeled *Must Support*.
 When claiming conformance to this profile: